oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

     </copy>
     ```

-    For Putty, please refer to the guide [Generate SSH Keys](https://oracle-livelabs.github.io/common/labs/generate-ssh-key) on how to establish the connection using the *.ppk* private key.
+    For Putty, see [Generate SSH Keys](https://oracle-livelabs.github.io/common/labs/generate-ssh-key) for how to establish the connection using the *.ppk* private key.

 ## Acknowledgements
 * **Author** - Madhu Kumar S, Senior Cloud Engineer,  NACE CES Delivery